13th Central Committee of the Communist Party of Vietnam

-The 13th Central Committee of the Communist Party of Vietnam (CPV) has been in session since the conclusion of the 13th National Congress in 2021.
+The 13th Central Committee of the Communist Party of Vietnam (CPV) was elected by the 13th National Congress, and remained in session until the election of the 14th Central Committee on 22 January 2026.
 It elected, at its 1st Plenary Session, the Politburo, about half of the membership of the Secretariat and the Central Inspection Commission of the 13th term.

 Plenums

 The Central Committee is not a permanent institution.
 Instead, it convenes plenary sessions between party congresses.
 When the CC is not in session, decision-making powers are delegated to the internal bodies of the CC itself; that is, the Politburo and the Secretariat.
 None of these organs are permanent bodies either; typically, they convene several times a month.